itnlper/OLSRNN/README.md

 Note that you should change the model_flie to your own.

 ##Other Task
-If you want to employ the model to other task, you shuold write a cpp file by yourself.
+If you want to employ the model to other task, you shuold write a new cpp file according to your task.
 Some reminders are listed here:
-- dsds
+- Add a header file: ```#include"include/olsrnn.h"```
 - Model initialization:
 ```
 OLSRNN(int input_cell_num, int memory_cell_num, int output_cell_num)